DrJWCain/VFS/README.md

 ![NetUse](Docs/NetUse.PNG)

 The newly mapped drive should now be available to explorer.
 Normal files and folders can be created and deleted.
-PLease see the SNIA SDC presentation for details of what has justed happened!
+PLease see the SNIA SDC presentation for details of what has just happened!

 ## QCIFSSofa
 The other example plugin is a little more complicated, but really starts to show the power of a VFS.
 This is *not* a normal filesystem!
 Its called QCIFSSofa because it uses CouchDB (http://couchdb.apache.org/) as an index of some mp3 files.
 It offers folders that contain the results of dynamic queries to CouchDB views.